jbeck018/howlerops/docs/PART_2_AI_RAG_INTEGRATION.md

 ## Conclusion

-This AI/RAG integration transforms SQL Studio into an intelligent database assistant that understands context, learns from patterns, and helps developers write better queries faster.
+This AI/RAG integration transforms Howlerops into an intelligent database assistant that understands context, learns from patterns, and helps developers write better queries faster.
 The phased implementation ensures each component delivers value independently while building toward a comprehensive intelligent system.

 The combination of vector search, contextual understanding, and continuous learning creates a uniquely powerful tool that gets better with use and truly understands each organization's specific data landscape.